Eclipse-Laboratories-Inc/celestia-zk-da-challenge/README.md

 ### Submitting real ZK proofs

-If you want to run the tests with valid Groth16 RISC Zero proofs, simply unset the `RISC0_DEV_MODE` when deploying the counter contract and running the CLI.
+If you want to run the tests with valid Groth16 RISC Zero proofs, simply unset the `RISC0_DEV_MODE` variable when deploying the counter contract and running the CLI.
 Beware that local proving time is long (minutes).
 We advise configuring a BONSAI API key to speed up proving time:

 ```